-- e.
-The withdrawal times for the management works included in Chapter 4.3 may exclude access, whereby the procedures described in Chapter 4.3 are used. - f.
+- d.
+If the physical capacity on a railway yard is greater than the environmental capacity, the environmental capacity takes precedence and coordination takes place on this basis. - e.
+The withdrawal times for the management works included in section 4.3 may exclude access, whereby the procedures described in section 4.3 are used. - f.
 To prevent unused capacity at railway yards, capacity on one or more specific tracks can, in agreement between ProRail and the related titleholders, be allocated to multiple titleholders for combined use.
-In doing so, titleholders can cooperate whereby one of them is designated as being responsible for the daily logistical coordination.
+In doing so, titleholders can cooperate whereby one of them is designated as being responsible for the daily logistical coordination. - g.
+Access to and use of Kijifhoek railway yard and Kijfhoek shunting hump in combination with the splitting tracks and other present facilities is subject to specific conditions that are described in Appendix 8, item 3.